-Prerequisite: MAT 135 or placement.
+Prerequisite: MAT 135 with a grade of C- or better, or placement.
 Trigonometric functions and their inverses; trigonometric identities, conditional equations, circles, parabolas, ellipses, and hyperbolas.
 Related topics in trigonometry and analytic geometry.
 A TI-83 or TI-84 graphing calculator is required.

-MAT 171 - Business Calculus (3)
+MAT 171 - Applied Calculus (3)

-Prerequisite: MAT 135 or placement.
+Prerequisite: MAT 135 with a grade of C- or better, or placement.
 Limits and continuity; the derivative; maxima and minima of functions; integration; business-related applications of the derivative and integral.
 A TI-83 or TI-84 graphing calculator is required.